markhenning/markhenning.github.io/content/mqtt-ha-display/MQTT-HA-Adjustments.md

 | topic_dns     | 'tdns'            | Triggers handle_dns(),     |
 ### 2. Individual Handler Strings

-Sometimes, the topic/data will trigger a handler, but we still need to use more information to classify it further.
+These are used inside each handler to further classify data and use it appropriately.

 E.g "router_current_upload" will trigger handle_network(), the "upload" will be used to mark it as the upload data.